aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/_index.md

 +++

 # Getting Started
-To start the workshop, Click on applicable links below:
+To start the workshop, Click on "at an AWS event" drop-down or Next for Self-Paced Instructions.

 {{% children showhidden="false" %}}